stat545ubc-2023/mda-jmfvieira11/README.md

 ## Repository Files 📁
 - `README.md`: The document you are currently reading, which provides essential context to the repository.
 - `Mini Data-Analysis Deliverable 1.rmd` : This file is addressing the first delivareble tasks.
 Practice of dplyr and ggplot2 with a research question in mind.
-- `Mini-Data-Analysis-Deliverable-1.md` : A "knitted" version of the `Mini Data-Analysis Deliverable 1.rmd` file described above.
+- `Mini-Data-Analysis-Deliverable-1.md` : A "knitted" version of the `Mini Data-Analysis Deliverable 1.rmd` file described above for Github visualization.
 - `.gitignore`: It is used by git to avoid tracking superfluous files.